simgrid/simgrid/docs/source/tuto_disk/analysis.rst

 The paper presents a series of experiments to analyze the performance of IO operations (read/write) on different kinds of disks (SATA, SAS, SSD).
-In this tutorial, we show how to extract this data to simulate both performance degradation with concurrent operations (Fig. 8 in the paper) and variability in IO operations (Fig. 5 to 7).
+In this tutorial, we present a detailed example of how to extract experimental data to simulate: i) performance degradation with concurrent operations (Fig. 8 in the paper) and ii) variability in IO operations (Fig. 5 to 7).

 - Link for paper: `https://hal.inria.fr/hal-01197128 <https://hal.inria.fr/hal-01197128>`_

 - Link for data: `https://figshare.com/articles/dataset/Companion_of_the_SimGrid_storage_modeling_article/1175156 <https://figshare.com/articles/dataset/Companion_of_the_SimGrid_storage_modeling_article/1175156>`_

+**Disclaimer**:

-**WARNING**: The purpose of this document is to illustrate how we can extract data from experiments and inject on SimGrid.
-However, the results may **not** reflect the reality.
+- The purpose of this document is to illustrate how we can extract data from experiments and inject on SimGrid.
+However, the data shown on this page may **not** reflect the reality.

+- You must run similar experiments on your hardware to get realistic data for your context.

+- SimGrid has been in active development since the paper release in 2015, thus the MSG and XML description used in the paper may have evolved and may not be available anymore.

 Running this tutorial
 ^^^^^^^^^^^^^^^^^^^^^